 Kairouan, March 2017.
 I really have been spoilt here recently in the south of Spain.
 Camino Del Rey is one of the most beautiful places I’ve ever seen; Ronda has that amazing gorge and Granada boasts The Alhambra.
 Although ever so slightly in the shadow of its neighbors, Córdoba’s main draw is The Mezquita, the world’s third largest mosque.
 Rather than suffer a tedious two hour forty-five minute bus journey, I opted for the pricier sixty-minute bullet train from Malaga.
 Having focused all my pre-trip research on The Mezquita, on arrival I was blown away with how gorgeous the city itself is!
 This charming street sums up the vibe nicely, a cobbled stretch that runs alongside the walls of the historical centre.
 Illuminated by the afternoon sun, you can also see The Puerta de Almodovar Gate, the entrance point to the old town.

 El Tajo Gorge, February 2017.
 I felt like Ronda really had a lot to live up to!
-After all, I’d arrived on the back of some breathtaking trips around Southern Spain, including the gorgeous little town of Antequera (read here) and the breathtaking natural beauty of Camino Del Rey (see here).
+After all, I’d arrived on the back of some breathtaking trips around Southern Spain.
 Thankfully though, Ronda’s reputation as “the most beautiful city in Andalusia” has not been exaggerated!
 Set dramatically atop the deep El Tajo Gorge, it’s an absolutely stunning place, even on a grey February morning like this complete with sheet-gray sky and lurking black clouds.

 Paseo Real, January 2017.
 Affectionately known as The Florence of Andalucía, the Spanish town of Antequera is just an hour’s drive from Malaga city.
 I arrived by bus in the early morning, just in time to catch the tail end of sunrise.
 This is Paseo Real, Antequera’s pretty tree-lined promenade.
 In the background you can see Estepa Gate, a brick and red stone archway that stands as the entrance to the old town.